If you’re looking for a great place to explore the high desert, it’s hard to beat Joshua Tree National Park.

 With so many trails to choose from, it can be hard to know where to begin.
-This article includes a list of the best hikes in Joshua Tree to help you plan your own hiking adventure to Joshua Tree National Park.
+This hiking guide will walk you through the very best hikes in Joshua Tree so you can find the perfect trail – no matter your skill level.

 Preparing for Hikes in Joshua Tree